10 Best Fitness Trackers and Smart Devices That Stand the Test of Time

 $60.00 -20% $47.70

 Under $50 for a fitness tracker with an AMOLED display, 21-day battery life, and 150+ workout modes.
-That’s the Xiaomi Smart Band 9, and it’s the reason I tell people not to overspend on fitness tracking if they’re just starting out.
-Xiaomi has been making the best budget bands for years, and the Smart Band 9 continues that streak.
+That’s the Xiaomi Smart Band 9, and it’s the strongest case for not overspending on fitness tracking when starting out.
+Xiaomi has dominated the budget band market for several years, and the Smart Band 9 keeps that streak alive with meaningful hardware upgrades over the Band 8.

-The display is the biggest upgrade from previous models.
-At 1200 nits peak brightness, you can read it under direct sunlight without squinting.
-The aluminum alloy frame gives it a more premium feel compared to the all-plastic Band 8.
-You get heart rate monitoring, SpO2, sleep tracking, stress monitoring, and water resistance down to 50 meters.
-For a device that costs less than a decent lunch for two, that’s a lot of health data.
+The display is the biggest leap: 1.62 inches at 1200 nits peak brightness means it’s readable under direct sunlight without squinting.
+The aluminum alloy frame feels noticeably more premium than the all-plastic Band 8 did.
+Health sensors cover heart rate monitoring, SpO2, sleep tracking, stress monitoring, and water resistance to 50 meters.
+For a device priced around $48, that’s a health tracking stack that was only available in $150+ devices three years ago.
+The 21-day battery is the number that makes this stand out — most $100+ trackers top out at 7 days.

 • 1.62-inch AMOLED display at 1200 nits, readable in bright sunlight